PrinceFroggy/MSC/README.md

 - This project was close to release for the Global MapleStory region, rest was to be announced.
 - The cancellation means that the: login logic, legitbot logic, and script logic is not included within the MSC project.

-This project was coded within the 2010 Visual Studio IDE.

 Enjoy.

 ===